stanford-crfm/levanter/docs/Overview.md

 (If you look at the whole thing, I caution you to skip over the torch serialization compatibility parts because they're messy and not that interesting for our purposes here.)
 I'll walk through the more interesting bits.
 In terms of basic structure and grouping of classes it's pretty similar to standard PyTorch implementations.

-If you want, you can compare it with Andrej Karpathy's [minGPT implementation](https://github.com/karpathy/minGPT/blob/master/mingpt/model.py).
-Ours is a bit longer  for a few reasons:
-* We have to do some work to be compatible with HF's GPT-2 checkpoint serialization.
-(This is about half of the LoC difference.)
-* Boilerplate from declaring fields for modules and type annotations (a third or so)
-* Tricks to improve stability from the [Mistral project](https://crfm.stanford.edu/2021/08/26/mistral.html#eureka/)

 ### Attention
 Let's jump right into the attention module, starting with the preamble